 The peak has a pyramidal shape and is possible to see it from a lot of places on the Pianura Padana and from a lot of peaks in Lombardy.

 We are in the Park of Adamello-Brenta groups and camping and overnight are not allowed but sometimes it is necessary (out of season).
 The refuges are many and there are good bivouacs too.

-Adamello Group is one of the most glaciated areas in the Italian Alps.
-It includes about 80 glaciers with different extension (from less than 1 sqkm to 18 sqkm of the Adamello glacier), exposure and morphology and it has been studied by various researchers since more than a century of years.
+The Adamello Group is one of the most icy areas in the Italian Alps.
+It includes about 80 glaciers with different wideness (from less than 1 sqkm to 18 sqkm of the Adamello glacier), exposure and morphology and it has been studied by various researchers since more than a century of years.
 The glacier morphology of this group has a particular interest because of its singularity.
 It has Scandinavian and Nordic plateau structure.
 This apparatus with its different effluences and tongues has different names depending on the valley that they occupy.

-On the North, the glacier arrive till 2400 m a.s.l. in Trentino Region and it is called Ghiacciaio Mandrone.
+On the North, the glacier arrives till 2400 m a.s.l. in Trentino Region and it is called Ghiacciaio Mandrone.
 In the South side there are three tongues called Adamè, Salarno and Miller.
-Every flux of ice takes his name from the valley and also the route of climb.
+Every flux of ice takes its name from the valley and also the route of climb.
 The highest plateau of ice has the impressive name of Pian di Neve.
 The water that comes from the glaciers is divided between different watersheds: on the North side the Sarca river through the Trentino Region enters the Garda Lake; in the South side, tributary rivers arrive to the Oglio river and then enter the Iseo Lake.

 "Adamello Vol. I - Pericle Sacchi Collana Guide dei Monti d'Italia CAI-TCI

 "Adamello - Presanella" - Tabacco scala 1:25000